 Second, your department head should then send it to BMS vice-dean research prof. Ellen Giebels and portfolioholder operations Marion Kamp.
 Both field studies and lab based research are considered.

 Third, they will then evaluate your research’s needs and determine its priority.
-This is necessary as the BMS lab facilities (rooms) are currently running at a limited capacity.
 You will receive a notification and further instructions.

 Moreover, be sure to watch the video explaining the complete procedure!